 The Clare Foundation is a charity working collaboratively with other voluntary sector organisations to assist them to become more efficient and effective in all areas of their work.

-By working to best practice protocols The Clare Foundation, through its various programmes and services, strives to help all charitable organisations within Buckinghamshire, in particular, but also across the Thames Valley and Chilterns region.
+By working to best practice knowledge The Clare Foundation, through its various programmes and services, strives to help all charitable organisations within Buckinghamshire, in particular, but also across England and Wales.

-The Foundation promotes established commercial methods, business expertise and entrepreneurism to the voluntary sector through its programmes, mentoring, shared best practice, CHAT Team, Pro Bono Seminars, networking forums and bespoke services.
+The Foundation promotes established commercial methods, business expertise and entrepreneurism to the voluntary sector services through its programmes, mentoring, shared best practice, CHAT Team, Pro Bono Seminars, networking forums and bespoke services.

-The Clare Foundation established The Charity Advisors Network in 2010 with the aim of connecting highly qualified, corporate volunteers from all spheres of business with charities in need of their various skillsets.
+The Clare Foundation established The Charity Advisors Network in 2010 with the aim of connecting high quality corporate volunteers from all spheres of business with charities in need of their skill sets.

-For further information about The Charity Advisors Network please contact us.
+For further information about The Charity Help Advisory Team please contact us.